rubyunworks/confection/qed/02_verify.md

-== Verify
+## Verify

-Lets say we have a confection configuration file `test.config` containing:
+Lets say we have a confection configuration.

+    confile = Confection::Confile.new

-    config :foo do
+    confile.config :foo do
       @a = 1
     end

 We can get hold of the configuration for 'foo' using the `#confection` method.

-    config = confection(:foo)
+    config = confile.controller(self, :foo)

     Confection::Controller.assert === config

 Then if we execute it using `#call` it will be evaluate in the current context.

-    config.call
+    instance_eval(&config)

     @a  #=> 1